 Grants for employee training

-Minnesota State Colleges and Universities, were awarded 35 through the Minnesota Job Skills Partnership program.
+Minnesota State was awarded 35 through the Minnesota Job Skills Partnership program.
 The program, operated by the Minnesota Department of Employment and Economic Development, pairs at least one Minnesota educational institution and one business.
 A cash or in-kind contribution from the contributing business must match program funds on at least a one-to-one ratio.
 To find out whether the Minnesota Job Skills Partnership program meets your needs, contact the customized training office of any of the Minnesota State Colleges and Universities or call 1-800-456-8519.

 Conference and meeting space